-System - including ecosystem - resilience (1.3.3, O1 and O3) is an emerging focus for research and policy.
-Our current activities build on foundation work undertaken in 2016-19 including a focussed workshop run jointly with SNH to identify main gaps in knowledge of ecological resilience in Scotland's biodiversity and ecosystems (see workshop report).
+System - including ecosystem resilience (1.3.3, O1 and O3) is an emerging focus for research and policy.
+Our current activities build on foundation work undertaken in 2016-19 including a focussed workshop run jointly with SNH to identify main gaps in knowledge of ecological resilience Scotland's biodiversity and ecosystems (see workshop report).
 We are now specifically looking at the impact of multiple tree diseases on woodland biodiversity and assessing the diversity of tree species present within our woodlands and if they provide resilience (Jan 2020; audience: SG, agencies, NGOs, land managers; Ruth.Mitchell@hutton.ac.uk.

 The resilience of ecosystem foundation tree species to environmental and climate change and how this is affected by provenance and genotype (1.3.3, O2.1) is being investigated using native Scots pine trees in a long-term experiment.
-We have demonstrated that associated insect and fungi with pine trees is linked to provenance.
-Work in 2020 - 2021 will investigate the response of provenances to climate-driven extreme weather events such as summer drought (Feb 2021, audience: agencies; Jenni.Stockan@hutton.ac.uk/ Alison.Hester@hutton.ac.uk).
+We have demonstrated that associated insect and fungi with pine trees is linked to research provenance.
+Papers and summaries are being prepared to share with stakeholders.
+A pilot study on the effect of summer drought has also highlighted differences in how provenances respond.
+Work is continuing in 2020-2021 to prepare stock for a largescale frost tolerance experiment in spring 2021 (Feb 2021, audience: agencies; jenni.stockan@hutton.ac.uk).